turketwh/Prx_3-merSVM_data/analysis/weblogoGeneration/README.md

 ## Weblogo generation

-This folder contains data, scripts, and code to extract and align sequence regions around 3-mers of interest.
+This folder contains documentation and data for scripts and code to extract and align sequence regions around 3-mers of interest.

 The results of this analysis relate to Figures 2, 3, 4, 5, and 6 and the corresponding discussions in the *Discussion* section of the manuscript, as well as the figures and corresponding discussion in the supplementary file *Additional file 2*.